 At work we have Christmas songs played at 3 pm each day in December, it is one of the perks I love about our company.
-Christmas songs always fill me with cheer.
+Christmas playlists always fill me with cheer.
 They encompass so many memories within them.

 The German festive markets have been growing in popularity over the years.
 I always enjoy visiting new markets.
 Walking around with mulled wine and trying to avoid all the chocolate delights they all sell.